karleflanagan/stat100F21/_site/README.md

   - Jekyll
   - Pyperclip

-For any questions about the site please email W Jonas Reger at wreger2@illinois.edu
+For any questions about the site please email W. Jonas Reger at wreger2@illinois.edu